personalnexus/ShUtilities/README.md

 * __DateExtensions__: convenience methods for comparing DateTime
 * __DateOffsets__: represents one or more offsets of days, weekdays or business days to be applied to a date time
 * __IBusinessCalendar__: an interface that provides information on whether a given date is a business day or not
+* __ITimerService__: represents a service to subscribe timer intervals and time slots with callbacks that are executed in the same synchronization context
 * __ITimeProvider__: an interface to obtain the current time which can be swapped out for tests to simulate progression
 * __SystemTimeProvider__: implementation of ITimeProvider that provides the time from DateTime.Now and ticks via QueryPerformanceCounter
+* __TimerService__: default implementation of ITimerService

 ---